-The core of the system contains a high efficiency airlift, producing a bubbly flow, enabling an efficient oxygen transfer regime.
+The core of the system contains a high-efficiency airlift, producing a bubbly flow, enabling an efficient oxygen transfer regime.
 This new device provides a steady supply of dissolved oxygen, combined with CO2 stripping and water motion in the culture tanks.
 In each rearing tank, a battery of such airlifts is installed, producing a flow capacity measured in hundreds to thousands of m3/hr.

-Dividing the workload among several airlift units allows for stepped operation that conforms to the growing needs of the biomass, avoiding energy waste.
+Dividing the workload among several airlift units allows for a stepped operation that conforms to the growing needs of the biomass, avoiding energy waste.

-Each rearing tank in our mass water flow system is designed as a closed-loop container, allowing uniform quasi-laminar flow of water.
-The tanks have two main zones, the culture zone and the airlift pit.
+Each rearing tank in our mass water flow system is designed as a closed-loop container, allowing a uniform quasi-laminar flow of water.
+The tanks have two main zones, the culture zone, and the airlift pit.
 The aerated water flows from the airlift pit through the culture zone where oxygen is respired, creating the highest oxygen gradient for the airlift operation.
 The minimum oxygen concentration is not allowed to drop below a preset value that would hinder fish growth.
 Our system’s practical oxygenation span is on the order of 1 to 3 ppm and usually not less than 70% of saturation.
 These values were measured at the end of the closed loop, suggesting that average conditions are closer to saturation.

 Throughout the culture zone, water velocity is kept at a convenient speed for the reared species.
 The cross-section area of the rearing tank is designed for maximum oxygen consumption.
 The width of the tank controls the maximum output of the airlift battery, while the depth controls the maximum average velocity of the water.
 The length of the loop has no effect on the rate of oxygenation or the water velocity.
 As in pure oxygen-enriched systems, maximum rearing density is not limited by oxygenation.
 The CO2 stripping rate at practical limits (8 ppm) exceeds the oxygenation rate, meaning that complete aeration is achieved with the same apparatus.